Mould stains on walls: Mould stains and saltpetre on walls - causes, moisture and permanent solutions

 Particularly at risk:

 The health risks are still comparatively low in the early stages of mildew stains, but increase as the infestation spreads.
-It is therefore important to remove mildew stains on damp walls as soon as they are discovered and, above all, to eliminate the cause of the damp.
+It is therefore important to remove mildew stains from damp walls as soon as they are discovered and, above all, to eliminate the cause of the damp.
+Moisture meters can be a great help in identifying the cause of the damp.

 Dangers of saltpetre for masonry